 A low serotonin level can also make your immune system ineffective and a lot weaker.

 4. Changes To Your Biological Clock

 Low serotonin levels can also change your circadian rhythm.
 In fact, a common symptom experienced is also feeling more sleepy during the day rather than at night time.

-- All of this originates with a lack of receptors able to receive serotonin or tryptophan, an amino acid able to regulate serotonin.
+All of this originates with a lack of receptors able to receive serotonin or tryptophan, an amino acid able to regulate it.

 Read More: 6 Harmful Habits That Can Cause Depression